-Pulitzer-Prize winning author Tracy Kidder wrote "Strength in What Remains," the true story of a man who survived the ethnic violence between Burundi and Rwanda and managed to find his way to the United States.
+Jeb Sharp speaks with Pulitzer-Prize winning author Tracy Kidder about his newest novel, Strength in What Remains, the true story of a man who survived the ethnic violence between Burundi and Rwanda and managed to find his way to the United States.

 You might be out of luck if you check your local bookstore for works by the winner of this year's Nobel Prize for Literature; Anchor Marco Werman tells us what happened when one of The World's staffers called around to some of the major US bookstores.

 Over thirty years after his death, Vladimir Nabokov's last, unfinished novel, was released today.
 Anchor Marco Werman discusses the novel with Keith Gessen, editor of the New York literary magazine, N+1.

 The writer Sholem Aleichem captured the life of Jewish shtetls a hundred years ago in his short stories about Tevye the Milkman.
 Correspondent Brigid McCarthy reports on the enduring popularity of Tevye in Ukraine today.